Stateware/Dav3i/doc/FrontEndArchitecture.md

  * `g_statID` : stat ID representing selected stat
  * `g_HMSYear` : variable representing the year for which HMS data is stored
  * `g_GraphType` : variable representing the graph type, enumerated 0 to 2 (same as order defined in section 0.1.3)
+ * `g_Clear` : boolean variable that allows clear selection function to run in constant time by bypassing normal single node deletion.
+ * `g_Expanded` : boolean variable that is true in expanded view, false in compact view.
+ * `g_VaccHMS` : variable representing which stat is heat mapped when vaccinations is selected.

 It also includes the function prototype for the ASDS nodes and list, as well as insertion to and deletion from the list. (defined in section 2.4)